Malik Stanley: Professional career

 For the 2021 Indoor Football League season, Stanley was signed by the Tucson Sugar Skulls.
 He totaled 82 receiving yards and two touchdowns in eight games.
 In mid-November, the Sugar Skulls announced Stanley's extension for another season.
 However, Stanley signed a contract with the Panthers Wrocław from the European League of Football (ELF) in March 2022.
 On the first day of the game against the Leipzig Kings, Stanley caught his first two touchdowns for the Polish team.
 He eventually recorded 1,099 receiving yards in twelve games, which ranked third league-wide.
 He missed the playoffs with the Panthers with a 5-7 losing record.
 After the regular season, he was selected to the ELF All-Star second team.

-For the 2023 ELF season, Stanley signed with the Hamburg Sea Devils.
+For the 2023 ELF season, Stanley joined the Hamburg Sea Devils, where he continued to shine, securing 67 receptions for 924 yards and 9 touchdowns across 14 games.